The Big Design History

 Postmodernism

-Embraced eclecticism
+Assumed eclecticism

 Robert Venturi, Michael Graves, Philippe Starck liberate design from functionalist dictates.
-Postmodernism celebrates eclecticism, irony, color, and narrative.
-“Less is a bore” responds to “Less is more”: welcome to exuberance, emotion, and cultural diversity.
+Postmodernism celebrates eclecticism, irony, color and storytelling.
+“Less is a bore” responds to “Less is more”: room for exuberance, emotion and cultural diversity.

 - Aesthetics: Bright colors, hybrid forms, rehabilitated ornament